 Although their names sound very similar, prebiotics and probiotics are different from one another.
 Some researchers feel that we need both in order to be healthy.

 - Prebiotics are nutrients found in food that nourish the good bacteria in our intestine.
 FOS and inulin are examples of prebiotics.

 - Probiotics are good bacteria that can potentially survive in our large intestine and help us in some way.
 They're found in foods such as yogurt and natural, refrigerated sauerkraut.

-Probiotic bacteria may boost the activity of the immune system, improve the condition of the intestinal lining, reduce intestinal inflammation and improve digestive health.
+Probiotic bacteria may boost the activity of the immune system, improve the condition of the intestinal lining, reduce intestinal inflammation, and improve digestive health.

-Jerusalem Artichokes or Sunchokes - Rich in Inulin
+Jerusalem Artichokes: Rich in Inulin